Elected at-large, the Village Board of Trustees sets policy and direction for Glenview.

 Obtain public documents and records by filing an FOIA form.

 Information regarding administrative goals and department business plans.

 Information about open meetings, executive sessions, making public comments and public hearings.

 The total compensation package of Village employees as required by Illinois law.

 An explanation of the economic tool used in the redevelopment of the Glenview Naval Air Station as The Glen.

-The Development Adjustments Commission serves as the Village's certified Historic Preservation Commission is charged with identifying and preserving Glenview's architectural, cultural, environmental and historical resources.
-The HPC makes recommendations to the Village Board of Trustees regarding the designation of properties or districts as local Landmarks or Historic Districts.
+The Development Adjustments Commission serves as the Village's certified Historic Preservation Commission and is charged with identifying and preserving Glenview's architectural, cultural, environmental, and historical resources.
+The DAC makes recommendations to the Village Board of Trustees regarding the designation of properties or districts as local Landmarks or Historic Districts.
 The commission also reviews and makes recommendations regarding building permit applications for changes to designated Landmarks or structures within Historic Districts.

-The HPC meets a minimum of four times per year to review historic preservation related issues or cases.
+The DAC meets a minimum of four times per year to review historic preservation related issues or cases.

-Members of the Appearance Commission and two at-large members comprise the Historic Preservation Commission.
+Members of the Development Adjustments Commission comprise the Village's certified Historic Preservation Commission.
 Members serve terms of four years.

 Mark Demsky, Chair ● Jennifer Eun ● Ron Greco ● Katie Jones ● Greg McWilliams ● Harry Perl • Doug Reynolds ● Stacy Saef